centrdev/reforger-guides/docs/blog/index.md

 ---
-title: 'About Blog Posts'
+title: 'About News / Update Posts'
 order: -99999
 comment: false
 ---

-# About Blog Posts
+# About News / Update Posts

-These posts are meant to highlight some changes and decision making during the creation of the Athena Framework.
+These posts are meant to highlight some changes and notes during the creation of the site.

-They offer a better understanding into the author's mindset and the general usecase associated with how a feature was introduced.

 The latest posts are always at the top.